Teemu-A/TicketSupervisor/README.md

 -----------------------------

 When requested so, I keep running forever, having a delay (of default 20 seconds) between each run.
 On each run, I read in the ticket rule file and the variable files.

+Commonly found symptoms and resolutions
+* **HTTP code 401** means the ServiceNow userid and password are invalid for the instance.
+They are specified either on TicketSupervisor.cfg or as command line argument
+* **If I cannot read the configuration**, it normally is a sign of use of TAB characters.
+The yaml file format requires blanks, no TABs.
+* **If I cannot change some (pull-down) values** on the ticket or do it incorrectly, it can be a cause of languages.
+Please use the same language settings (preferaly English) both on the rules on Paavo.txt and the user preferences on ServiceNow.
+* **If I keep doing the same thing over and over again**, I am sorry.
+I'm just a siple robot that does exactly what is requested.
+To bypass, you could use more precise match argument (e.g. updated_at: "@now - 30s")

 License: MIT
 ------------